-There are various importance of theorems which are considered as absolute truths.
-Theorems not only helps to solve mathematical problems easily but their proofs also help to develop a deeper understanding of the underlying concepts.
-For students, theorems not only forms the foundation of basic mathematics but also helps them to develop deductive reasoning when they completely understand the statements and their proofs.
+Theorems are of significance and are considered as absolute truths.
+Theorems not only help to solve mathematical problems easily but their proofs also help to develop a deeper understanding of the underlying concepts.
+For students, theorems not only form the foundation of basic mathematics but also helps them to develop deductive reasoning when they completely understand the statements and their proofs.

 Maths Theorems for Class 10

-In class 10 Maths, a lot of important theorems are introduced which forms the base of a lot of mathematical concepts.
-Class 10 students are required to learn thoroughly all the theorems with statements and proofs to not only score well in board exam but also to have a stronger foundation in this subject.
-Some of the important maths theorems for class 10 are listed below.
+In Class 10 Maths, several important theorems are introduced which forms the base of mathematical concepts.
+Class 10 students are required to learn thoroughly all the theorems with statements and proofs, not only to score well in the board exam but also to create a stronger foundation in the subject.
+Some important maths theorems for Class 10 are listed below.

 List of Important Class 10 Maths Theorems

 For Class 10, some of the most important theorems are: